Tiege/MeetMeproj8/README.md

 #Test flow:
 A good flow to test all aspects of the web application by yourself:
-	- Set up two seperate google calendars on a google account with event blocks created as desired
+- set up two seperate google calendars on a google account with event blocks created as desired
-	- Go to the app and enter a date range that includes dates with event scheduled
+- go to the app and enter a date range that includes dates with event scheduled
-	- Select one of the calendars to use for the proposal
+- select one of the calendars to use for the proposal
 - send en email to yourself
 - open the email and follow the link to another page where you can select the participating calendar
 - send the selection and then manual go back to the index page
 - click 'Check Responses' and observe free time intervals displayed
 - delete proposal to end application process

 #Notes:
  - For sending the email, if you use chrome you need to manage your mailto handlers, it should work on fire fox fine and IE seems to be stranger than chrome